 - Call to action (CTA) views and submissions

 - Landing page views, submissions, and conversion rates

 - New contacts from landing pages

-- If you’re getting enough new contacts, but not enough Marketing Qualified Leads (MQLs): Look at your form strategy to determine if you're asking the right questions to be able to qualify leads.
-Analyze where your MQLs come from and then strategize tactics to double down in those areas — for instance, referral traffic from industry publications tends to be more qualified for complex B2B industries.
+- If you’re getting enough new contacts, but not enough Marketing Qualified Leads (MQLs), look at your form strategy to determine if you're asking the right questions to qualify leads.
+Analyze where your MQLs come from and then strategize tactics to double down in those areas.
+For instance, referral traffic from industry publications tends to be more qualified for complex B2B industries.

-- If you’re getting enough SQLs but they’re not converting to Opportunities (not having live conversations with sales), look at your connect attempt sequences, or what bottom-of-the-funnel offers can be developed or optimized to be more compelling.
+- If you’re getting enough SQLs but they’re not converting to Opportunities (not having live conversations with sales), look at the flow of information on your site and how you’re attempting to connect with prospects to make sure it eliminates any friction for users.
+You may want to also look at what bottom-of-the-funnel offers can be developed or optimized to be more compelling.
 Then track the performance of those offers.

 Breaking down the inbound marketing KPIs you track for the whole year into quarterly results will help you know whether you’re on track to hit your annual goals.
-Use that intel to identify focus areas for your quarterly roadmaps and then track KPIs for each focus area that trickle up to impact your business goals.
+Use that intel to identify focus areas for your quarterly roadmaps where you can most efficiently move the needle and then track KPIs for each focus area that trickle up to impact your annual marketing KPIs and business growth goals.